Illustration of a residential townhouse in central London

 1-1 Session

 Personalised support when it matters most.
-Individual meetings with therapist case managers address progress, concerns, and ensure treatment stays on track for each client.
+Individual meetings with case managers address progress, concerns, and ensure the programme stays on track for each participant.

 Teenagers participating in a life skills and personal development group